 Techniques to Build Bigger Quads

 There are different techniques that can help you gain more muscle growth, develop big quads and build better upper leg strength in the long term.
 For bigger gains, apply diversity to your routine by using the following techniques at different times.

 Do Quad-Specific Movements

 Besides doing squats variations like the barbell squat, sissy squat, back squat, full squat, incorporate exercises that isolate your quads.
 Isolation exercises allow you to focus all your energy on quad contraction.

 Interchange Your Foot Placement

-You can shift your foot placement by positioning your feet shoulder width apart, or closer together during certain exercises or by placing your feet lower on the platform during other exercises.
+You can shift your foot placement by positioning your feet shoulder width apart, or closer together in a narrow stance during certain exercises or by placing your feet lower on the platform during other exercises.